Skip to navigation Skip to content

 • 2015: The era of the “art-school CEO” commences as John Delaloye takes the helm of the company, bringing along some radical new ideas.
 We’re making the assumption that Mark Rothko doesn’t come up that often in other companies’ business meetings.

-• 2017: We introduce the Rescue program and begin accepting retired tents back from our scout customers with the idea of turning them into something new.
+• 2017: We introduce the Revival Tent Rescue program and begin accepting retired tents back from our scout customers with the idea of turning them into something new.

 • 2018: The big change came when John came across the Cooper Hewitt “Scraps” exhibition and the traditional Japanese boroboro technique of for mending clothes.
 He made the connection, “we can do this with our scraps!”